Visiting Wichita with Kids in 2 Days

 Last month we took a little road trip to Kansas!
-My first time in Witchita, Kansas and it was even sweeter with one of my best friends and her kiddos riding along.
-We spent a few days visiting with them before heading back to Indiana and while we were there we did several unique spots that I can’t wait to tell you about!
+This was my first time in Wichita, Kansas and it was even sweeter with one of my best friends and her kiddos riding along.
+We spent a few days visiting their home of Wichita before heading back to Indiana.
+While we were there we enjoyed several unique spots that I can’t wait to tell you about!

 * DAY 1*

-Our first spot was Tanganyika Wildlife Park.
-You guys, this is the coolest wildlife park I’ve ever been to!
-It’s a smaller, more intimate park where the kids have an opportunity to feed and encounter animals.
-You can even make a reservation in advance to ensure a personal encounter with one of your favorite animals.
+Our first stop was Tanganyika Wildlife Park.
+This is the coolest wildlife park I’ve ever been to!
+It’s a smaller, more intimate park where the kids have the opportunity to feed and encounter animals up close.
+You can make a reservation in advance to ensure a personal encounter with one of your favorite animals.
 A wide variety of animals are here, including pygmy hippos, giraffes, lemurs, cheetahs, rhinos, elephants, camels, tortoises, penguins, goats, alpacas, and more!

-Children 2 and under and seniors (90 and older) are always free.
-I highly suggest buying a membership if you live in the area, it’s much more affordable than daily admission.
-I noticed that they were also available on Groupon at the time, so check for occasional discounts there too!
+Children 2 and under, and seniors (90 and older), are always free.
+I suggest buying a membership if you live in the area, it’s much more affordable than daily admission.
+I noticed that they were also available on Groupon at the time, so check there for occasional discounts too!

-Lunchtime!
+It was time for some lunch!
 We worked up an appetite at Tanganyika and were eager to head to a perfect brunch spot.
 My Yelp review: “After reviewing the excellent Yelp reviews, Homegrown instantly became our lunch spot choice!
 Serving both breakfast and lunch, they are open daily from 6:30 am to 2:30 pm.
 They have a passion for their community and serving locally sourced foods.
 The atmosphere is sleek and cool with a stylish farmhouse theme.
 They also serve local coffee and fresh-squeezed orange juice!
 Known for their homemade pop tarts, avocado toast, french toast, and delicious sandwiches you just can’t go wrong!
-We definitely suggest the Avocado Toast.”
+We definitely suggest the Avocado Toast.” – Jamie Ward

-No Witchita visit is complete without visiting the Keeper of the Plains in the evening!
-This iconic Witchita sculpture represents the point where the Big and Little Arkansas rivers join together, the land between the rivers is sacred grounds for the Native American people.
-It was created to celebrate the United States Bi-centennial and kept an eye on the city.
+A Wichita visit isn’t complete without visiting the Keeper of the Plains in the evening.
+This iconic Wichita sculpture represents the point where the Big and Little Arkansas rivers join together, the land between the rivers is sacred grounds for the Native American people.
+It was created to celebrate the United States Bi-Centennial and kept an eye on the city.
 Every evening visitors gather to see the “Ring of Fire” light up for 15 minutes every evening at 7 pm (and also at 9 pm in the summer).

 * DAY 2 *

 Oh, what fun this place was!
-One of our last stops on our last day was the Old Cowtown Museum.
-Although it wasn’t quite open for the season with actors in character (open year-round, but the prime season is April 21st-October 27th), it was still a really special visit.
-This museum is an interactive, outdoor experience of life in the late 1860 and 1870s in Kansas.
+One of the last stops during our Wichita visit was the Old Cowtown Museum.
+Although it wasn’t quite open for the season, with actors in character (open year-round, but the prime season is April 21st-October 27th), it was still a really special visit.
+This museum is an interactive, outdoor experience of life in the late 1860s and 1870s in Kansas.
 Fifty-four structures are restored and recreated to this experience along the Arkansas River.
 You can even visit the original saloon and order a root beer and hot dog!
-We splurged on some old-fashion portraits at Baldwin’s Old Time Photos while visiting!
-During our mid-March visit, we really felt like we had the whole place to ourselves and we could have easily have spent an entire day here.
+We splurged on some old-fashion portraits at Baldwin’s Old Time Photos while visiting.
+During our mid-March visit, we really felt like we had the whole place to ourselves and could easily have spent an entire day here.

-When in Kansas…don’t leave without getting some bbq!
-Choosing the right barbeque joint can be tricky, all the reviews I checked had pros and cons and I quickly realized that people are just darn picky about their b-b-q!
-I mean, I can’t blame them though.
-Barbeque is a serious business.
+You can’t leave Kansas without getting some bbq!
+Choosing the right barbeque joint can be tricky, all the reviews I checked had pros and cons – I quickly realized that people are just darn picky about their b-b-q!
+I can’t blame them though, barbeque is a serious business.
 You have the argument of which state serves the best, I’m pretty sure Kansas is right on up there with the best of barbeque states.
 Hog Wild Pit caught my eye on Yelp, their large portion sizes and prices were right up my alley.
 In fact, my daughter and I shared a combo and it was so huge we both didn’t even finish it!
 If you want some good bbq at an affordable price – this is the place to be!